Special provisions for TASC external assessments

 There are two minor changes to the special provisions process in 2019:

-- 2019 candidates who require special provisions and were granted special provisions in 2018 for a diagnosed condition can now apply using the special provisions re-approval form if their special provision requirements have not changed.
-(If a school has already provided TASC with a special provisions application via the enquiries inbox these applications will be processed by the TASC office and uploaded into TRACS.
-Applicants and schools will be notified as soon as possible following the open date for submission if they have been successfully in their application.)
+- Pre-approval of special provisions: 2019 candidates who require special provisions and were granted special provisions in 2018 for a diagnosed and ongoing condition can now apply using the Special Provisions re-approval form if their special provision requirements have not changed.
+This re-approval application must be supported by the documented evidence submitted in 2018.

 Where applications are relatively straightforward, TASC will notify applicants of the outcome soon after submission.
 Applications that are more complex will take additional time to process.